 Enhance sleep quality

 Our staff at Behavioral Rehabilitation Services are more than happy to be able to offer massage therapy at our center.
 It is highly useful in our detoxification approach as a withdrawal tool, and it is very beneficial in our rehab as an amenity.
-We will continue to use massage in our program as we have seen the physical and spiritual benefits that this very simple technique can offer.
+We will continue to use massage in our program as we have seen the physical and spiritual benefits that this straightforward technique can offer.